This post may contain affiliate links. Please read our disclosure policy.

 And that is it, subscribe for more!

-- Have your butcher clean it up for you, as in remove the silver skin etc. I do ask for the whole tenderloin, and cut the center piece or chateaubriand myself because then I get to use the rest of the meat but also I cut it a little bit bigger than the pure center cut so I have a bigger roast.
-You can also ask for just the center cut.
+- Have your butcher remove the silver skin.
 The reason why I ask the butcher to remove the silver skin and excess tissue is so I don’t end up getting charged for that, given that it is sold by weight.

 - I highly recommend an in oven thermometer for precise temperature.

 - I cook it at 250°F because it yields the most tender results.
-Rule of thumb is about 20-25 min per lb for medium rare.
+Rule of thumb is about 20-25 min/lb for medium rare.

-- I cook mine to 118°F, then I remove it from the heat because as it rests the temperature rises by about 10°F. I let it rest for 20 min (you can tent with foil) and then give it a nice hard sear.
-No need for resting after the sear, this way you serve it warm too.
-Tenderloin is lean so I do love it a bit under med rare which would be 130°F-135°F.
+- I cook mine to 118°F, then remove it from the heat.
+As it rests the temperature rises by about 10°F. I let it rest for 20 min (tent with foil) and then give it a nice hard sear.
+No need for resting after the sear.
+Tenderloin is lean so I do love it a bit under med rare, 130°F-135°F.

-- My rule of thumb is 8 oz of meat per person.
+- My rule of thumb is 8 oz of slow roasted beef tenderloin per person.

 Bearnaise Sauce